steelsleuth/vigilant-meme/AviationRAT.md

 The above Twitter link contains a VirusTotal query contained in multiple collections and graphs associated with it, giving some additional insight into the relations between infrastructure used.

 Reviewing the emails released by Proofpoint, there is a clear pattern behind their design.
-The use of PDF/XLS icon’s linking to a legitimate business file name is distinct when combined with the RFQ / business lures and detailed emails.
+The use of PDF/XLS icons linking to a legitimate business file name is distinct when combined with the RFQ / business lures and detailed emails.

 While a breadth of RATs have been observed from this campaign by Proofpoint since 2017, AsyncRAT has been the dominant payload in 2021.
 In a common tactic seen by other email-based campaigns, TA2541 utilizes Google Drive URLs to download the VBS payloads.
 This is the first clear indicator to cut off their infection chain.